Baqend/guide/src/index.md

 # Baqend Guide

-On this page, you find all the information how to use Baqend to develop your app.
+Learn how to use Baqend to develop your app.
 Just click a topic below to get more details.

 <div class="note">